Skip to content

 Classification system

-EU regulations for the balance of payments specify the level of detail for deliveries to Eurostat for both items, flows, counterparty country, and periods, and the national statement follows this level of detail with few exceptions.
-The groupings of items in the balance of payments are based on the sixth edition of the Balance of Payments and International Investment Position Manual (BPM6) issued by the IMF, most recently in 2009.
-The national statement of the subcomponent “transfers” deviates from international recommendations as there is no distinction between the private and public sectors.
-The definition of geographical areas and groupings follows Eurostat's guidelines for the balance of payments (Balance of Payments Vademecum), based on international cooperation for statistics and metadata SDMX Data structure definitions for Balance of Payments and Foreign Direct Investment.
 The nomenclature follows the ISO 3166-1 alpha-2 standard, but some geographical areas are included in other countries.
-See an overview of which geographical areas are included in other countries.
-For economic zones, i.e., groupings of countries that do not depend on a country's physical location, it should be noted that the balance of payments is calculated using a so-called "fixed composition" concept, which means that a given grouping includes the same countries for the entire statistical period, regardless of whether a given country was a member of the group during the period in question.
+An overview of which geographical areas are included in other countries is available her.
+For economic zones, i.e., groupings of countries that do not depend on a country's physical location, the balance of payments is calculated using a so-called "fixed composition" concept, which means that a given grouping includes the same countries for the entire statistical period, regardless of whether a given country was a member of the group during the period in question.
 In the balance of payments, data is compiled for the following economic zones: EU and non-EU, Eurozone and non-Eurozone, OECD, and International organizations.
 See an overview of economic zones and international organisations.

 Sector coverage